cspotcode/angl/README.md

 ####`var` statement

-Declares that the given variable names are local to the script (instead of to the instance).
+Declares that the given variable names are var scoped (instead of instance scoped).
 Is of the format `var <var1>, <var2>, ...;`.
 The semicolon is required.

 ####Script definition(*)